 I’ve talked before about why I believe that marketing has a marketing problem.
 Most people think marketing is just ads.
 People hate ads.
 Who wants to be sold to?
 There’s a reason that car salespeople and cold callers have such a slimy reputation.

-But here’s the thing – these salespeople have earned that reputation through underhand tactics and trying to trick people into buying something they don’t want or need.
+But here’s the thing – these salespeople have earned that reputation through underhand tactics and trying to trick people into buying something based off lies and half-truths.
 If someone sold you something that was an amazing value and changed your life for the better, would you be mad?
 Obviously not.

 There’s no problem with selling things.
 Consumers are aware that businesses exist to make money.
 But the needs of the business need to be aligned with the needs of the consumer.

 Marketing isn’t sales.
 Marketing is simply a way of helping these customers and businesses find each other and build a mutually beneficial relationship.

 - Focus on the customer.
 Delivering great customer experiences should be the goal of every department in the business.

 - Build marketing into your company culture and break down silos so every department understands their part to play in the customer journey.

 - Data and analytics can help you to build better marketing campaigns that convert so you can demonstrate the ROI and value of marketing to C-suite.